Nashville Waffle House shooting: Shooting

 Reinking was partially naked when the shooting occurred, wearing only a green jacket.
 After sitting in a pickup truck in the parking lot for approximately four minutes, he came out holding an AR-15-style rifle and fatally shot two people outside the Waffle House.
 He went inside the restaurant and continued to fire, killing a third person and fatally injuring a fourth, who died at the Vanderbilt University Medical Center, with four others treated for related injuries.
-One customer, 29-year-old James Shaw Jr., who suffered a bullet graze wound, hid near the restaurant's bathrooms, rushed the shooter, and wrestled the rifle away.
-Reinking then fled on foot, totally nude after having abandoned his jacket.
+One customer, 29-year-old James Shaw Jr., who suffered a bullet graze wound to his elbow, hid near the restaurant's bathrooms.
+When Shaw saw Reinking point the rifle down, either to reload or fix a jam, he lunged at the gunman and wrestled the weapon away from him before tossing it over the counter, sustaining second-degree burns from grabbing the hot rifle barrel.
+After the two briefly scuffled, Reinking fled on foot, totally nude after having abandoned his jacket.